 Stretching reduces aches and pains of daily living.

 Strength training and cardiovascular (aerobic) exercise are essential to maintain the required strength and stamina for daily living.
-However, you need stretching and flexibility exercises to reduce the stress and strain that your body endures with the loss of flexibility that can occurs with aging.
+However, you need stretching and flexibility exercises to reduce the stress and strain that your body endures with the loss of flexibility that can occur with aging.

 You need good flexibility for optimal movement of your body parts.
 Good flexibility means muscles are less tense, more supple and have better blood flow.
 More blood flow to the muscles means they receive more oxygen and nutrition.
 Better circulation of blood also means better waste removal.
 This means there is quicker removal of lactic acid and other metabolic byproducts.
 Your muscles will better absorb the shock and stress of every day movements, when they are more supple.